Sara Sharif death: Relatives of father detained in Pakistan

 He and his family have accused the police of harassing them, illegally detaining some members and raiding their homes.
 Muhammad Sharif has also accused the police of creating fake cases against them to add further pressure.

 The police have denied this.
-Syed Khurram Ali, regional police chief in Punjab, said "We are putting pressure on them and it is difficult for them to keep so many people hidden.
+Syed Khurram Ali, regional police chief in Punjab, said: "We are putting pressure on them and it is difficult for them to keep so many people hidden.
 We are closing on their relatives, questioning them."

 Muhammad Sharif also previously told the BBC that Sara's death was an accident and three family members who left the UK for Pakistan would "ultimately" return to face police questioning.